BedquiltDB/bedquilt-core/doc/spec.md

 name of the field to sort by and the integer indicates ascending (1) or descending (-1) ordering.
 If the sort array contains more than one value, the sorts are applied in that order.
 For example `[{age: 1}, {name: 1}]` means "sort by age, then by name".
+Two 'special' sorts are available: `$created`, and `$updated`.
+The `$created` sort will sort documents by their creation timestamp, while `$updated` will sort by the time the documents were updated.
+These sorts should use hidden metadata which is not ordinarily available for querying.

 Params: